polirritmico/LabDevops/README.md

 Currently, there is a `Build & Push to Docker Hub` action in the GitHub workflow scripts that build the Docker image and push it to the Docker hub.
-The action is trigger by any merge into the `main` branch.
+The action is trigger by any push into the `main` branch.

 You could find the builded Docker image here:
 [Docker Hub](https://hub.docker.com/repository/docker/polirritmico/demo-django-devops/general).